versatica/mediasoup-client/README.md

     });
 });

-// Setup notifications from mediasoup-client to mediasoup server. room.on('notify', (notification) =>
+// Fired when we need to send a notification to mediasoup server. room.on('notify', (notification) =>
 {
   // Application's signaling request (up to the app).